adambard/learnxinyminutes-docs/perl6.html.markdown

 #      t.pl <name>

 # And since it's a regular Perl 6 sub, you can haz multi-dispatch:
-# (using a "Bool" for the named argument so that we get `--replace`
+# (using a "Bool" for the named argument so that we can do `--replace`
 #  instead of `--replace=1`)
 subset File of Str where *.IO.d; # convert to IO object to check the file exists